Lydia-England/ncl-tools/README.md

 - `stegsolve`
 - `fft` (Fast Fourier Transform)
 - `stegoveritas` — carve and extract.
+- [`scalpel`](https://www.kali.org/tools/scalpel/#scalpel) — fast file carver that reads database of header and footer definitions and extracts matching files from a set of image files or raw device files.
 - `unrar`
 - `unzip filename.docx -d out` to unzip .docx files to see what's inside.
 ### Forensics Software